rya-sge/access-denied/_posts/2025-10-21-aptos-move-security-checklist.md

   -  Use multiple oracles to determine prices.
   -  Implement fallback mechanisms if primary oracle fails.
 - **Token Identifier Collision**
+  - When dealing with tokens, ensure that the method for comparing token structs to establish a deterministic ordering does not lead to collisions.
   - Use unique `object::object_address` identifiers rather than concatenated strings.

 ## Reference